 - This module aims to provide students with the concepts and skills associated with hotel software.
 The module addresses different kinds of technologies that are installed and used to operate a hotel.
 Students will create and install processes and systems associated with hotel software.
 The course will focus on two types of technologies mainly efficiency and performance based technologies.

-- Marketing Management for the Service Industry
+- Marketing Management for Hospitality

 - This module will explore the phenomenal growth of consumption on a global context and the role of marketing, and specifically promotion in relation to this.
 In so doing, the module will identify links between the strategic marketing process and marketing roles within global competitive business environments.
 This module aims to give students knowledge of the planning process that is specifically related to service industry marketing.
 The module aims to develop students’ market students and analytic skills related to practical marketing planning issue, through the use of real world case studies and guest lecturers.
 The module aims to deliver a balance of service marketing planning theory, practical problem-solving case assignments and current topical issues in service marketing.